sourcegraph/sourcegraph-public-snapshot/doc/dev/phabricator_gitolite.md

     the repository.

 #### Install the Sourcegraph Phabricator extension.

+You can use `dev/phabricator/install-sourcegraph.sh`.
+To install it manually:

 SSH into your Phabricator instance and follow [the installation steps in the README.](https://github.com/sourcegraph/phabricator-extension/blob/master/README.md#installation)
 If you used the helper scripts, the root Phabricator directory